samcofer/sol-eng-docker/k8s.md

 - pull out the launcher bits from RSP... and the RSP bits from launcher!
 - is the s6 ugliness worth it?
 - what sort of weirdness is happening with home directories being nonstandard...? clean this up in ldap!
+    - the user that is provisioned in the session container probably has a default home directory...
+    - yes, home directory does not seem to be mapped from the launcher server to the session
+    - `/home/user` works fine, but `/home/users/user` does not (even when set correctly on rsp / launcher)

 ### Product